michaelmusty/.dotfiles/IDEAS.md

 * Write a ftplugin for Perl to switch between punctuation variable names and English variable names., i.e. \e on `$?` would change to `$CHILD_ERROR`, and vice-versa.
-* Could probably put my pre-commit hook that bans commits to master in here;
-  maybe make it a bit smarter by only banning commits to master if a branch named "develop" exists
 * Almost definitely going to want to try a runparts layout for Git hooks at some point